Subscribe NowAdvertisement

 By Angie Sullivan

-Milwaukee Tool has officially opened Canada’s first Service Hub in Georgina, bringing more than 80 full-time jobs, faster repair times and another major tenant to the growing Keswick Business Park at 1 Logistic Ct., near the corner of Woodbine Ave. and Biscayne Blvd.
+Milwaukee Tool has officially opened its first Canadian Service Hub in Georgina, bringing more than 80 full-time jobs, faster repair times and another major tenant to the growing Keswick Business Park at 1 Logistic Ct., near the corner of Woodbine Ave. and Biscayne Blvd.

 “This hub is more than a service facility.
 It reflects our long-term commitment to the communities where Canadian tradespeople live and work,” said John Myers, president of Milwaukee Tool Canada.